rja907/FEE-Assessment/README.md

 For styling, I used reactstrap which is basically Bootstrap for React and I tried to showcase the different components which led to the application having a clean User Interface.
 This made the Header, Product and Table responsive.

-For the graph, I initially started with `react-chartkick` but the data became chart came out to be imprecise as it was not able to handle the final `01-02-31` incorrect date.
+For the graph, I initially started with `react-chartkick` but the chart came out to be imprecise as it was not able to handle the final `01-02-31` incorrect date.

 I checked more libraries and chose `react-easy-chart` because I did not have to manipulate the data much.